 The City of Richmond and Richmond Arts Coalition are pleased to announce the final recipients of the 2019 Richmond Arts Awards.
-The winners of each of the six categories were presented thier awards at a special ceremony on Tuesday, May 14.
+The winners of each of the six categories were presented their awards at a special ceremony on Tuesday, May 14, 2019.

 September 27-29, 2019

 Culture Days is an annual collaborative pan-Canadian volunteer movement that aims to raise awareness, accessibility, participation and engagement in the arts.
-Each year, Culture Days features free, hands-on, interactive activities that invite the public to participate “behind the scenes,” to discover the world of artists, creators, historians, architects, curators, and designers in their community.
+Each year, Culture Days features free, hands-on and interactive activities that invite the public to participate “behind the scenes,” to discover the world of artists, creators, historians, architects, curators and designers in their community.

 Branscombe House Artist Residency

 Branscombe House Artist Residency takes place in the recently restored Edwardian style house located in the residential area of historic Steveston.
-The 11-month residency program is an opportunity for artists with a community-engaged practice to create new work in exchange for 100% subsidized two-bedroom upstairs suite.
-During the residency, artists establish a presence in the community, spending time developing a body of work and engaging the public in programming which may include workshops, exhibitions, demos and legacy projects on the Branscombe site, community centres, schools and events/festivals.
+The 11-month residency program is an opportunity for artists with a community-engaged practice to create new work in exchange for 100 per cent subsidized two-bedroom upstairs suite.
+During the residency, artists establish a presence in the community, spending time developing a body of work and engaging the public in programming that may include workshops, exhibitions, demos and legacy projects on the Branscombe site, community centres, schools and events/festivals.

 Details about the current residency can be found on the Branscombe Artist Residency page.

-The Writer-in-Residence Program is hosted by the Richmond Public Library, Minoru Centre for Active Living and Arts Centre.
+The Writer-in-Residence Program is hosted by the Richmond Public Library, Minoru Centre for Active Living and the Richmond Arts Centre.
 It is aimed at delivering hands-on programming that helps local residents foster a greater appreciation for Canadian writing.
 This full-time residency position runs from September 30 to November 30 each year.
-Authors spend 25% of their time on public programs and projects, leaving 75% of the work week available for creative writing.
+Authors spend 25 per cent of their time on public programs and projects, leaving 75 per cent of the work week available for creative writing.
 For more information on the program and events, visit Writer-in-Residence.
 Past writers include Andrew Battershill, Nilofar Shidmehr, Karen X. Tulchinsky, Caroline Adderson, Nancy Lee, Mark Leiren-Young and Sally Stubbs.